camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ### Console Parameters

+**CAUTION:** Console is under development and not available yet.
+We plan to release it with 8.5 in April.

 | Name                                                        | Description                                                                                                                                                                  | Value                      |
 | ----------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------- |
 | `console`                                                   | configuration for the Console.                                                                                                                                               |                            |